natebarksdale/natebarksdale.github.io/src/content/blog/2009-07-03-great-wine-but-whats-it-taste-like.md

 ---

-from "[Do taste and smell adjectives signal value, or do they create it?](http://blindtaste.com/2009/07/02/do-taste-and-smell-adjectives-signal-valu/)," by Robin Goldstein, [Blind Taste](http://blindtaste.com/2009/07/02/do-taste-and-smell-adjectives-signal-valu/), 2 July 2009 Originally published at [culture-making.com](http://www.culture-making.com)
+from "[Do taste and smell adjectives signal value, or do they create it?](http://blindtaste.com/2009/07/02/do-taste-and-smell-adjectives-signal-valu/)," by Robin Goldstein, [Blind Taste](http://blindtaste.com/2009/07/02/do-taste-and-smell-adjectives-signal-valu/), 2 July 2009